thegooddocsproject/templates/quickstarts/about-quickstarts.md

 ## About "Before You Begin" section

 Use this section to mention any requirements/configuration prerequisites that the user must complete before they start the quickstart.
-For easy understanding, we recommend that you classify the prerequisites to different categories such as software prerequisites, hardware prerequisites, and so on.
+For easy understanding, we recommend that you classify the prerequisites into different categories such as software prerequisites, hardware prerequisites, and so on.

 ## About the installation section